-Ginger beer can be home-brewed and also comes in the carbonated form as a soft drink.
+Ginger beer can be home-brewed and comes in the carbonated form of a soft drink.
 It generally consists of ginger, sugar, water, and lemon juice.
 This Bajan delight tends to be served at Christmas time and is a household favorite on the island.

-Bakes are traditionally and affectionately known as ‘survival food’ because they consist of three basic ingredients – sugar, water, and flour.
+Bakes are traditionally and affectionately known as ‘survival food’ because they contain three essential ingredients – sugar, water, and flour.
 They look like flat muffins and are quick and easy to make.